Return to Philosophy Web Homepagephilosophy.lander.edu Title: Introduction to Logic

 2. Translation must not (significantly) alter the original meaning of the sentence.

-2. Categorical propositions must have a form of the verb "to be" as the copula in the present tense.
+2. Rule 2: Categorical propositions should have a form of the verb “to be” as the copula in the present tense.[1]

-3. The quality and quantity indicators are set up from the meaning of the sentences.
+3. Rule 3: The quality and quantity indicators are set up from the meaning of the sentences.

 1. Quantity indicators: "All," "No," "Some."